backstage/backstage/plugins/incremental-ingestion-backend/README.md

 1. Reduced ingestion latency - each burst commits entities which are processed before the entire list is processed.
 2. Stable pressure - each period between bursts provides an opportunity for the processing pipeline to settle without overwhelming the pipeline with a large number of unprocessed entities.
-3. Built-in retry/backoff - Failed bursts are automatically retried with a built-in backoff interval providing an opportunity for the data source to reset its rate limits before retrying the burst.
+3. Built-in retry / back-off - Failed bursts are automatically retried with a built-in backoff interval providing an opportunity for the data source to reset its rate limits before retrying the burst.
 4. Prevents orphan entities - Deleted entities are removed as with `full` mutation with a low memory footprint.

 ## Requirements